NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 No special behavior or processing is needed.

 Otherwise, the triggering query is below the target zone apex and a delegation may exist in the target zone.
-In this case two parallel queries are send.
+In this case two parallel queries MUST be sent.
 One for the triggering query in the way that is conventional with legacy delegations (which could be just the triggering query or a minimised query {{!RFC9156}}), and one *incremental deleg query* with query type SVCB.

 The incremental deleg query name is constructed by concatenating the first label below the part that the triggering query name has in common with the target zone, a `_deleg` label and the name of the target zone.